 Unlawful Operation of a Vessel

-California law designates the following dangerous operating practices as illegal.
+Vermont law states that these dangerous operating practices are illegal.

-- Chasing or harassing wildlife with your vessel
+- Chasing, harassing or disturbing wildlife with your vessel